Josh Thompson about blog projects

 Bleh.
 Really good, but painful.
 I spent a lot of time in Indonesia this year, so when I encountered the book, it was an insteand read.
 Pairs well with Chalmers Johnson’s stuff

-Basically, the US Government has worked hard to support some Bad people who did a lot of bad things, leading to genocides, incalculable harm, hardship, pain, suffering, and an vaccuous absense of goodness that otherwise could have existed, for hundreds of thousands of people across south/central America, and Asia.
+Basically, the US Government has worked hard to support some Bad people who did a lot of bad things, leading to genocides, incalculable harm, hardship, pain, suffering, and an vacuous absence of goodness that otherwise could have existed, for hundreds of thousands of people across south/central America, and Asia.
 The tragedy is astounding, and but for a book like this, it would be easy to think something like this never happened.
 Not only for westerners/americans/english speakers, but for the affected survivors.

 The author is incredible, the story is told well, skillfully, tragically.